conditions of entry

 7. Sculpture Dimensions and Sculpture Weight of your work.

-8. Setting the Sale Price of your work
+8. The Sale Price of your work

-10. Payment of the Entry Fee
+10. Payment of the Entry Fee (if entering under the Open Category)

 Additional / optional material that may be supplied to provide more information to the Selection Panel about you and your work include: